 Quinn Buckner is best known to today’s basketball fans in Indiana as a chatty broadcast analyst for Pacers games.
 But to older generations he was much more than that.
 He was a player who led teams to championships, or at least contributed to them, at every level.

 Quinn Buckner has played on championship teams at all levels, and had a lot to do with most of them.
-He’s one of just seven people to win NCAA, NBA and Olympic titles, a list that would be pared further if state high school championships were added to the mix.
+He’s one of just seven people to play on teams that NCAA, NBA and Olympic titles, a list that would be pared further if state high school championships were added to the mix.

 If not for a couple of twists of fate, however, he could have been Bill Buckner going into the College Football Hall of Fame.
 Fortunately for basketball fans in a lot of places he chose to ignore his primary “gift” and listen to his heart – and show some common sense, too.

 Tagged with: Bob Knight, Quinn Buckner, Scott May